 - Minimal learning curve; relies on expert knowledge

-- Your home is relatively new (built in the last 10-15 years) and already follows modern energy rules.
+- Your home is fairly new and built to modern energy codes

 Many energy efficiency experts recommend a staged approach that combines DIY and professional methods: